ibm-cloud-docs/vpc/storage_overview.md

 ## {{site.data.keyword.filestorage_vpc_short}}
 {: #vpc-file-storage-overview}

-{{site.data.keyword.filestorage_vpc_short}} is a zonal storage offering that provides NFS-based file storage services.
+{{site.data.keyword.filestorage_vpc_short}} provides NFS-based file storage services.
 You create file shares in an availability zone within a region.
 You can share them with multiple virtual server instances within the same zone across multiple VPCs.

 By using this service, you can: